Green-Software-Foundation/if-db/README.md

 ### Improve an existing manifest

 Choose a manifest from the `manifests` folder.
 Read the notes and check for any particular areas of uncertainty.
-Work on any components of the manifest that you think can be improved, and include the changes in a PR. make sure you also update the notes and give a detailed description of the changes and their rationale.
+Work on any components of the manifest that you think can be improved, and include the changes in a PR.
+Make sure you also update the notes and give a detailed description of the changes and their rationale.